foliant-docs/foliantcontrib.confluence/README.md

 You can also add two anchors: `foliant_start` and `foliant_end`.
 In this case, all text between these anchors will be replaced by your Foliant content.

+> **Known issue:** right now this mode doesn't work with *layout sections*.
+If you are using sections, whole content will be overwritten.

 ### Inserting raw confluence tags

 If you want to supplement your page with confluence macros or any other storage-specific HTML, you may do it by wrapping them in the `<raw_confluence></raw_confluence>` tag.